-Michael A. Rosenthal is a partner in the New York office of Gibson, Dunn & Crutcher and Co-Chair of the Firm’s Business Restructuring and Reorganization Practice Group.
+Michael A. Rosenthal is a partner in the New York office of Gibson, Dunn & Crutcher LLP and Co-Chair of the Firm’s Business Restructuring and Reorganization Practice Group.
 Mr. Rosenthal has extensive experience in reorganizing distressed businesses and related corporate reorganization and debt restructuring matters.
-With a long history in the representation of Chapter 11 debtors, acquirors of distressed assets and investors in distressed businesses, he has represented distressed debtors, private equity and hedge funds and companies involved in a variety of business sectors, including energy, retail, manufacturing, real estate, engineering, construction, medical, airlines, media, telecommunications and banking.
+He has represented complex, financially distressed companies, both in out-of-court restructurings and in pre-packaged, pre-negotiated and freefall chapter 11 cases, acquirors of distressed assets and investors in distressed businesses.
+Mr. Rosenthal’s representations have spanned a variety of business sectors, including investment banking, private equity, energy, retail, shipping manufacturing, real estate, engineering, construction, medical, airlines, media, telecommunications and banking.
+He has been recognized for his ability to build consensus, to mediate disputes, and to bring practical results to complicated business situations.

 During the recent financial and credit crisis, Mr. Rosenthal has been active in representing and providing advice to entities regarding their rights and exposure related to difficulties in the financial services sector, including issues related to loan restructurings, spin-offs, derivative products, securitizations, and customer account issues.
-Among others, he has represented Dexia in the resolution of its investment in Financial Security Assurance, its U.S. insurance subsidiary, PwC as liquidator of Lehman Brothers Finance, S.A., the Swiss affiliate of Lehman that originated much of Lehman’s non-U.S. derivatives business, all of the Lehman Brothers Private Equity Funds and various other large, public companies in the Chapter 11 and related cases involving Lehman Brothers and its affiliates.
+Among others, he has represented Dexia, PwC (Zurich) as liquidator of Lehman Brothers Finance, S.A., in the resolution of its investment in Financial Security Assurance, its U.S. insurance subsidiary, the Lehman Brothers Private Equity Funds and various other large, public companies involved in the global restructuring of Lehman and its affiliates.
 In the aftermath of the financial crisis, Mr. Rosenthal played an important role in providing input and advice regarding proposed U.S. financial regulatory reform legislation—recently enacted as the Dodd-Frank Financial Reform Regulatory Act— including testifying before the House Judiciary Committee on issues related to the new Orderly Liquidation Authority enacted to facilitate the efficient resolution of systemically significant financial companies.

 Mr. Rosenthal is one of the country’s leading lawyers on restructuring issues related to companies with asbestos and other mass tort liability.
-He has advised substantial section 524(g) asbestos settlement trusts, companies seeking to resolve their asbestos exposure and entities seeking to acquire or invest in companies that have such exposure.
+He has advised the trustees of some of the largest section 524(g) asbestos settlement trusts, companies seeking to resolve their asbestos exposure and entities seeking to acquire or invest in companies that have such exposure.

 Mr. Rosenthal received his Juris Doctor in 1979 from the University of Chicago and his Bachelor of Arts degree summa cum laude in 1976 from the University of Virginia.
-He studied for a year at the London School of Economics and Political Science.
+He also studied at the London School of Economics and Political Science.

 Mr. Rosenthal has been responsible for or active in the Firm’s representation of the following debtors, either in out-of-court restructurings or Chapter 11 cases:

-- Arcapita Bank B.S.C.(c): Representation of Arcapita Bank B.S.C.(c), a Bahrain-based investment bank and private equity company, and its affiliates in their Chapter 11 cases currently pending in the Southern District of New York.
-Arcapita is a leading global manager of Shari’ah compliant alternative investments, and has approximately $7 billion in assets under current management related to approximately 30 portfolio companies located around the world.
+- Arcapita Bank B.S.C.(c): Representation of Arcapita Bank B.S.C.(c), a Bahrain-based investment bank and private equity company, and its affiliates, in their Chapter 11 cases filed in the Southern District of New York and in ancillary proceedings in the Cayman Islands.
+At the time of its chapter 11 filing, Arcapita, a leading global manager of Shari’ah complaint alternative investments, had approximately $7 billion in assets under management related to approximately 30 portfolio companies located around the world.
+The cross-border and Shari’ah compliant aspects of the Arcapita restructure were both complicated and unique.
+The confirmed chapter 11 plan of reorganization for Arcapita went effective on September 17, 2013.

 - TBS International Ltd.: Representation of TBS International Ltd. and its affiliates in their recent, successful Chapter 11 cases in the Southern District of New York.
 TBS is an international ocean shipping company.
 In April 2012, scarcely 50 days after filing for Chapter 11, TBS confirmed its prepackaged Chapter 11 plan.

-- Almatis, B.V.: Representation of Almatis, B.V. and its affiliates in their Chapter 11 cases recently confirmed in the Southern District of New York.
-The debtors are one of the world’s leading suppliers of alumina products.
+- Almatis, B.V.: Representation of Almatis, B.V. and its affiliates in their Chapter 11 cases filed in the Southern District of New York.
+The Frankfurt based, Netherlands incorporated debtors are one of the world’s leading suppliers of alumina products.
 Despite a hotly contested valuation litigation surrounding the filing of a prepackaged plan of reorganization, a Chapter 11 plan of reorganization was, in a short five-month time frame, confirmed by the Bankruptcy Court and consummated.

 - Building Materials Holding Corporation: Representation of Building Materials Holding Corporation and its subsidiaries in their successful, pre-negotiated Chapter 11 cases filed in Delaware.
 The debtors have a significant national presence in the building materials and construction services sectors, and confirmed a pre-negotiated plan of reorganization that, among other things, implemented a debt to equity conversion of the debtors’ secured revolver and term debt owed to a 70-member bank/hedge fund syndicate.